susanBuck/notes/00_HTML/04_Publishing_online.md

 Once you FTP into your server, look for a folder called `public_html` or `www`; this is where you should put all your files.

-If you don't see public_html or www, chances are you're already in the public folder on your website, so put your files there.
+If you don't see `public_html` or `www`, chances are you're already in the public folder on your website, so put your files there.

 <img src='http://making-the-internet.s3.amazonaws.com/html-public-html.png'>